 Buddies are assigned to a "team" designated for each child/family.
-This team includes parents, buddies, the Disability Ministry Coordinator, and the child.
+This team includes parents, buddies, the Director of Disability Ministries, and the child.
 Parents and buddies will receive a team list with contact information at the beginning of each ministry year (August).
-Parents are asked to communicate with the Disability Ministry (DM) Coordinator if they know they will not be attending church on a particular day.
+Parents are asked to communicate with the Director of Disability Ministries if they will not be attending church on a particular day.
 Although this is our goal, often families affected by disability have "too many balls in the air" to remember to contact us about their attendance.
 Let's strive to offer grace to our families in this situation.
-If your student is not able to attend on a Sunday you are scheduled it would be helpful if you would be willing to serve with another child if there is a need that morning; the DM Coordinator will contact you.
+If your student is not able to attend on a Sunday you are scheduled, it would be helpful if you would be willing to serve with another child if there is a need that morning; the Director of Disability Ministries possibility.

 If you have a time when you cannot serve, please plan ahead as much as possible.
-First try to trade weeks with another member of your buddy team.
-Alert the Disability Ministry Coordinator of the trade.
-If you cannot work out a trade with the other team member, please alert the DM Coordinator and a sub will be put in place.
-If you are ill or have an emergency, please contact the DM Coordinator, as soon as possible.
+First, try to trade weeks with another member of your buddy team.
+Alert the Director of Disability Ministries of the trade.
+If you cannot work out a trade with the other team member, please alert the Director of Disability Ministries and a sub will be provided.
+If you are ill or have an emergency, please be in touch as soon as possible.